Other University Research on Invisibility

 The Discovery of a Material with a Negative Refractive Index leads to Invisibility.

-To create a thin material which functions as a "negative refractive index" as seen in the photo at the top, two pieces of lenticular lens sheets are placed back to back with water or oil to bond them and aligned in parallel.
+To create a thin material which functions as a "negative refractive index" as seen in the photo at the top, two pieces of lenticular lens sheets are placed back to back and aligned in parallel and bonded together.
 To create the same but with a concealed section in the middle, the lense sheets need to be offset and not parallel, this is only a difference of a few millimeters.